judedotdev/arya/docs/5-for-active-debt-managers/13-for-active-debt-managers.md

 ### What Sets Arya Apart for Active Debt Managers?

 **1. Unified Protocol Access**\
-Get seamless access to top lending markets like Aave, Euler,Silo and more — through one powerful interface.
+Get seamless access to top lending markets like Aave, Euler, Silo and more — through one powerful interface.
 No more switching between dashboards.

 **2. Real-Time Borrow Rate Comparisons**\
 View live borrowing APRs across protocols, with context like: